-Here's a synopsis on what you might considering doing - and the information required - to present your home in its optimum light to a highly informed and educated market.
+Here’s a synopsis of what you might consider doing – and the information required – to present your home in its optimum light to a highly informed and educated market.

-First, at urbaneer, when we meet clients who are selling their property, regardless of circumstance, our objective is to steer them gently to realizing the highest price in the shortest time possible.
+First, at Urbaneer, when we meet clients who are selling their property, regardless of circumstance, our objective is to steer them gently to realize the highest price in the shortest time possible.
 Selling a property is an exciting but disruptive process to your daily life.
-After all, you've got to keep your home in ‘showcase condition’ and vacate for Buyer showings.
+After all, you’ve got to keep your home in ‘showcase condition’ and vacate for Buyer showings.

-Although Toronto’s property market is still piping hot, how fast your place might sell – and at what price - can have a lot to do with the property type, its location, the state of your property, and competing listings on the market that are similar to yours.
-After all, few of us have the perfect panoramic penthouse in the most-desirable neighbourhood with a terrace and two-car parking!
+Toronto’s property market is no longer piping hot, and therefore how fast your place might sell – and at what price – can have a lot to do with the property type, its location, the state of your property, and competing listings on the market that are similar to yours.
+After all, few of us have the perfect panoramic penthouse in the most desirable neighbourhood with a terrace and two-car parking!
 However, if selling your home quickly and for top dollar is your objective, and you don’t want to leave your fate in the hands of shifting market dynamics, your success will rely almost exclusively on wisely choosing the right realtor.
 At the end of the day, they’re the ones who are both equipped and responsible for implementing an aggressive successful selling strategy specifically tailored to your property and your needs.
-At urbaneer, we employ proven actionable steps that have been gleaned from - and distilled by - over twenty-five years of experience.
+At Urbaneer, we employ proven actionable steps that have been gleaned from – and distilled by – over thirty years of experience.

 Small Steps For Big Results

 The very first thing you have to do?
-Purge, purge and purge some more.
-Not only will de-cluttering help enhance your available space - it will also speed things up when it comes time to move!
+Purge, purge, and purge some more.
+Not only will de-cluttering help enhance your available space – but it will also speed things up when it comes time to move!
 So, get rid of as much as you can (donate! donate! donate!).
 It’s also crucial to neutralize the space by removing anything too personal (or taste-specific), though I am a huge fan of seeing some photos and personal mementos.
-I personally applaud seeing a property where the Sellers have expressed their personal sense of ‘home’, but remember, Buyers are not just looking for a property; they are seeking a place to lay down their own roots, express themselves, and create life-long memories.
+I personally applaud seeing a property where the Sellers have expressed their personal sense of ‘home’, but remember, Buyers are not just looking for a property; they are seeking a place to lay down their own roots, define themselves, and create life-long memories.
 Your space must allow these Buyers to easily envision themselves living there, which includes creating a sufficiently neutral canvas (but not devoid of personality) that they can easily see as their own.
 If you need assistance, we can recommend companies that can help you organize your contents and remove any items that won’t be coming to your next property.

 Though it might sound obvious, make sure that your house is squeaky clean (don’t forget inside drawers and cupboards too).
-And, while now is not the time to take on major renovation projects, ensure things are in good repair (fix those broken handles/leaky faucets etc.) will go a long way.
+And, while now is not the time to take on major renovation projects, ensuring things are in good repair (fix those broken handles/leaky faucets, etc.) will go a long way.

 Finally, a small but meaningful step towards getting your house sold super-fast is actually as simple as a coat of paint and/or new broadloom!
 A fresh paint job and contemporary broadloom will refresh your space and give it new life.
 While complementing your furnishings, be sure to select neutral colours that will appeal to the broadest customer base.

 Need assistance?
-A realtor who is well-connected can make all the arrangements, and even help choose on trend fittings, fixtures and furnishings to get your property on the market lickety-split!
-Our urbaneer team includes a reliable roster of tradespeople who can assist you promptly.
+A realtor who is well-connected can make all the arrangements, and even help choose on-trend fittings, fixtures, and furnishings to get your property on the market lickety-split!
+Our Urbaneer team includes a reliable roster of tradespeople who can assist you promptly.
 Even the trickiest of transformations can often be executed quickly and efficiently when you have a well-connected realtor.
-Ours includes a staging firm, a sparkling cleaning company, our exacting contractor whom we’ve used for the past 18 years, and even retailers who provide us with a discount for furnishings and accessories.
-Remember, choosing the right realtor should include a firm ready to assist you through the entire home preparation and selling process so you can focus on other matters, ensuring it's easy-peasey and stress-free for you.
+Ours includes a staging firm, a sparkling cleaning company, our exacting contractor, and even retailers who provide us with a discount for furnishings and accessories.
+Remember, choosing the right realtor should include a firm ready to assist you through the entire home preparation and selling process so you can focus on other matters, ensuring it’s easy-peasy and stress-free for you.

 Styling For Success

-The sense of ‘home’ is a crucial intangible that is key to successful sale of your home, and involves striking that delicate balance between a space that looks happily lived-in and a space that is styled to have broad appeal.
-Urbaneer can help you, room by room, to make sure that each space is neutral and expressing the best use of its space.
-Once we guarantee your home is well-lit, sweet smelling, and generally appealing we bring in our professional photographer to create a compelling portfolio of photographs.
+The sense of ‘home’ is a crucial intangible that is key to a successful sale of your home, and involves striking that delicate balance between a space that looks happily lived in and a space that is styled to have broad appeal.
+Urbaneer can help you, room by room, to make sure that each space is neutral and expresses the best use of its space.
+Once we guarantee your home is well-lit, sweet-smelling, and generally appealing we bring in our professional photographer to create a compelling portfolio of photographs.

 Creating a memorable impact for the buyer as soon as they cross the threshold relies heavily on the multi-sensory experience that staging and style enhancement create.
 It’s always essential, but even more so if you are on a strict timeline for your sale.
-One of our favourite firms is Modern Staging, both for their fresh style sensibility and the quality of their furnishings.
+One of our favourite stagers is Jessica Richardson of GYS Interiors, both for her fresh style sensibility and the quality of her furnishings.
 Once your place is enhanced, we also have our preferred company come in to measure your home and create a thorough, annotated floor plan.